173-424-550 << 173-424-560 >> 173-424-570

 (iv) Expected daily permitted hours of operation for the station.
 If the daily permitted hours are less than 24 hours, the applicant must provide documentation from a permitting authority demonstrating that daily permitted hours for the station are limited.

 (v) The station nameplate refueling capacity for the permitted hours of operation calculated using the HySCapE 1.0 model or an equivalent model or capacity estimation methodology approved by ecology.
 The applicant must submit a completed model with the application.
-The application for medium and heavy-duty vehicles shall not be accepted until HySCapE model or equivalent model or capacity estimation methodology is approved by ecology for these vehicle size categories.
+The application for heavy-duty vehicles shall not be accepted until HySCapE model or equivalent model or capacity estimation methodology is approved by ecology for this vehicle size category.

-(vi) The HRI refueling capacity for the station is the nameplate refueling capacity determined in (b)(v) of this subsection or the following, whichever is less:
+(vi) The HRI refueling capacity for the station is the nameplate refueling capacity determined in (b)(v) of this subsection or 3,000 kg/day, whichever is less.

 (vii) The number of dispensing units at the station.